Andrew15-5/niceshell/README.md

 * type of raised error and its message;
 * behavior of edge cases (the way parameter's data is handled);
 * parameter names and their ordinal position
+* behavior of command with provided input text (with sudo)

 can be inconvenient to some extent for someone and be perfect for others.
 Therefore, I encourage everyone to test result of each function, method,